 About the books

-I have written five books so far – one about the brain, one about X chromosomes, one about pregnancy, one about teenagers and now one about middle age.
-(The pregnancy one has different titles in the UK and US.)
+I have written six books so far – one about the brain, one about X chromosomes, one about pregnancy, one about teenagers, one about middle age, and now one about female curves.

-To find out more about any of the books – synopsis, reviews, purchasing details and translations available – just click on its cover picture.
+To find out more about any of the books – synopsis, reviews, purchasing details and translations available – just click below.

 Some more about me

 I have a day job.
 I am the University Clinical Veterinary Anatomist at what we like to think of as the best science university in the world: Cambridge University.
 A member of the Department of Physiology, Development and Neuroscience, I am responsible for organising and teaching many of the pre-clinical veterinary courses at the university.
 Our aim is to use our understanding of evolutionary and developmental biology to inform our teaching of animal structure and function.
 If you are interested in studying Veterinary Medicine at Cambridge, then click this link and this link.